NekSfyris/Motion_Planning_CARLA/README.md

 ### Install

 Follow the steps described in the installation folder.
-To run our motion planning, you need to download this package
+To run our motion planning, you need to download this package, unzip it, and move it as a "Motion_Planning_CARLA" folder under the "PythonClient" folder.

 ### Run